-- 74. Succession of grandparents and other ascendants.- In default of parents, the inheritance of the deceased shall devolve on the ascendants of the second degree and in default of ascendants of the second degree, it shall devolve on the ascendants of the next degree, and so on. - 75.
-Division per capita.- Ascendants in the same degree: Where the surviving ascendants are of the same degree, the inheritance shall be divided amongst them in equal shares, irrespective of whether they belong to the paternal or maternal line. - 76.
+- 73. Succession of grandparents and other ascendants.- In default of parents, the inheritance of the deceased shall devolve on the ascendants of the second degree and in default of ascendants of the second degree, it shall devolve on the ascendants of the next degree, and so on. - 74.
+Division per capita: Ascendants in the same degree.- Where the surviving ascendants are of the same degree, the inheritance shall be divided amongst them in equal shares, irrespective of whether they belong to the paternal or maternal line. - 75.
 When ascendants are not in the same degree.
-Where the ascendants are not in the same degree, the inheritance shall devolve on the nearest one, without distinction of the line.
+Where the ascendants are not in the same degree, the inheritance shall devolve on the nearest one, without distinction of the line spouse irrespective of their matrimonial regime, if at the time of the death of the latter they were not divorced or there was no judicial separation by a decision that had become final.